 If you are looking for a classic steakhouse experience in a quiet and comfortable setting, you can’t go wrong with this restaurant.

 We stumbled upon the Turf Club during a stay at Saratoga Springs and discovered it’s a lovely place for a special dinner.
-The feel is very country club as it’s situated on a golf course and lake, and although it’s cozy inside, what I think makes it stand out is the covered patio seating.
+It has a very old school country club feel to it as it’s situated on a golf course and lake, and although it’s cozy inside, what I think makes it stand out is the covered patio seating.

 With plenty of wrought iron, attentive service, and a terrific water view of Disney Springs, sitting outside makes for an elegant yet relaxing evening.